 Chef Richard Chamberlain has been serving classic steakhouse fare to happy diners at his eponymous restaurant since 1993.
 The space and menu have gotten some updates over the years, but the lazer focus on the food hasn’t budged.
 Crown your cut with one of four additions, like Foie Gras butter or Porcini Mushroom-Madeira Butter, and line your plate with stellar sides like Au Gratin Potatoes and Creamed Corn with Applewood Bacon.
 After dinner, head into the cigar lounge for a relaxing nightcap marrying top shelf spirits and sumptuous leather with sultry stogies.

-Old money, athletes, and visiting celebs rub elbows inside this clubby destination, where power lunches are a competitive sport and the service always comes correct.
-You may spot some familiar faces around the luxe dining room, including Mr. Biernat himself, but after a few minutes of people-watching, give the menu your undivided attention.
-That’s where you’ll find a stacked selection of small plates, salads, sides, steaks, and seafood.
+Old money, athletes, and visiting celebs rub elbows inside this luxe destination, where power lunches are a competitive sport and the service is always on point.
+You may spot some familiar faces at the Oak Lawn original or the new outpost in North Dallas, including Mr. Biernat himself, but after a few minutes of people-watching, give the menu your undivided attention.
+That’s where you’ll find a hunger-inducing selection of small plates, salads, sides, steaks, and seafood.
 Can’t decide?
 The Prime Cowboy Ribeye is a never-fail crowd-pleaser.